KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

-# Dictation [BETA]
+# Dictation

 This article describes the KeyboardKit dictation engine.

-Dictation lets users enter text by speaking instead of typing.
+Dictation can be used to let users enter text by speaking instead of typing.
 This can be hard to implement in a keyboard extension, where microphone access is unavailable.

-KeyboardKit therefore provides dictation-specific tools that you can use to implement dictation for both your keyboard extension and main app.
+KeyboardKit therefore provides dictation-specific tools that you can use to add dictation to both your keyboard extension and main app.

 [KeyboardKit Pro][Pro] unlocks dictation services that can be used to perform app- and keyboard-based dictation.
 Information about Pro features can be found at the end of this article.